Checkmarx/chainjacking/README.md

 #### Requirements
 - Python 3.6+ and pip
 - Go and it's binaries >= 1.13
-- GitHub token, to run queries on GitHub API
+- GitHub token (for API queries)
+  - 💡 This token is used for read only purposes and does not require any permissions

 #### Installation
 ```